 The incubation period (the time from exposure to symptoms) of Zika virus disease is not clear, but is likely to be a few days.
 The symptoms are similar to other arbovirus infections such as dengue, and include fever, skin rashes, conjunctivitis, muscle and joint pain, malaise, and headache.
 These symptoms are usually mild and last for 2-7 days.

-Potential complications of Zika virus disease
+Complications of Zika virus disease

-Zika virus disease is usually relatively mild and requires no specific treatment.
+Zika virus disease is usually mild and requires no specific treatment.
 People sick with Zika virus should get plenty of rest, drink enough fluids, and treat pain and fever with common medicines.
 If symptoms worsen, they should seek medical care and advice.
 There is currently no vaccine available.

 WHO is supporting countries to control Zika virus disease by taking actions outlined in the “Zika Strategic Response Framework":